 Will I get to know students from other majors?

 Yes, absolutely.
 As a residential student, you will be living in a residence hall that houses students from all majors and other learning communities.
 Our learning community students also fully participate in all the University has to offer including student organizations, athletics, fraternity and sorority life, community service and on and off-campus events and programs.

 Does it cost anything to participate in the ELC program?

 No, there is no additional cost associated with the ELC program.
-Most activities sponsored by the program are free to ELC participants with few exceptions.
+Most activities sponsored by the program are free to ELC participants.